 What happens in the court room

-Youth Court hearings are less formal than an adult court - for example the judge will call the young person by their first name and the court room is usually arranged in a way that encourages people to talk.
+Youth Court hearings are less formal than an adult court.
+For example, the Judge will call the young person by their first name and the court room is usually arranged in a more open and inclusive manner.

-Because the public can't be inside the Youth Court, the young person and their family/whānau only come into the court room when their name is called for the hearing.
+Because the public cannot be inside the Youth Court, the young person and their family/whānau only come into the court room when their name is called for the hearing.

-If they deny the charge the judge will tell them a date to come back for a defended hearing (this is called an adjournment).
+- If they deny the charge the Judge will tell them a date to come back for a defended hearing.

-At the defended hearing, the Police will have to try to convince the Judge that the young person did commit the offence.
+At the defended hearing, the Police will have to prove that the young person did commit the offence.

-If the Police do not prove the offence, the case will be dismissed and the young person’s Court case is finished.
+If the Police do not prove the offence beyond reasonable doubt, the case will be dismissed and the young person’s court case is finished.

-If the Police do prove that the young person committed the offence, the young person and their family/whānau will have to go through a Family Group Conference to decide a plan for how the young person can take responsibility for what they did, as well as working out how to make sure the young person doesn’t offend again.
+If the Police do prove beyond reasonable doubt that the young person committed the offence, the young person and their family/whānau will be part of a Family Group Conference to decide a plan for how the young person can take responsibility for what they did, as well as working out how to make sure the young person does not offend again.

-If the young person agrees with what the Police say happened, their case is sent to a youth justice coordinator.
+If the young person admits the charge made against them, their case is sent to a youth justice coordinator.
 The coordinator will arrange a Family Group Conference to make a plan for how the young person can take responsibility for what they did, as well as working out how to make sure the young person does not offend again.
 The case will come back to Court after the Family Group Conference.